Vafa-Witten invariants from exceptional collections: Summary and discussion

 \section{Summary and discussion}

-In this work, we have proposed a general method for computing Vafa-Witten invariants, valid in principle for any complex surface $S$ which admits a strong, full, cyclic exceptional collection $\cC$, and for which vanishing theorems apply, such that Vafa-Witten invariants are solely given by contributions from the instanton branch.
-The method involves 1) constructing the quiver $Q$ and its superpotential $W$ from the dual collection $\cC^\vee$; 2) determining the dimension vector $\vec N$ and stability parameter $\vec\zeta$ for given Chern vector $\gamma$ and polarization $J$; 3) computing the attractor indices $\Omstar(\vec N):=\Omega(\vec N,\vec \zetastar)$ for all $\vec N$ and 4) evaluating the index $\Omega(\vec N,\vec \zeta)= c_{\gamma,J}$ in the desired chamber using the flow tree formula.
+{\bp In this work, we have proposed a general method for computing Vafa-Witten invariants $c_{\gamma,J}$ on any complex surface $S$ which admits a strong, full, cyclic exceptional collection $\cC$.
+This assumes that vanishing theorems apply such that Vafa-Witten invariants on $S$ are solely given by contributions from the instanton branch. } The method involves 1) constructing the quiver $Q$ and its superpotential $W$ from the dual collection $\cC^\vee$; 2) determining the dimension vector $\vec N$ and stability parameter $\vec\zeta$ for given Chern vector $\gamma$ and polarization $J$; 3) computing the attractor indices $\Omstar(\vec N):=\Omega(\vec N,\vec \zetastar)$ for all $\vec N$ and 4) evaluating the index $\Omega(\vec N,\vec \zeta)= c_{\gamma,J}$ in the desired chamber using the flow tree formula.
 The equality $\Omega(\vec N,\vec \zeta)=c_{\gamma,J}$ is expected to hold for Chern classes such that the slope lies in a certain window $\nu_-\leq \nu_J(E) \leq \nu_+$, typically determined by the slopes of the dual collection $\cC^\vee$, such that stable representations are supported on the Beilinson subquiver.
 For the canonical polarization $J\propto c_1(S)$, we showed that the relevant stability vector $\vec\zeta^c$ is {\it opposite} to the attractor value $\vec\zetastar$, up to a small perturbation.

 We validated the method outlined above in the case of Fano surfaces, where suitable exceptional collections are known.
 For all considered cases, we could show that the attractor indices $\Omstar(\vec N)$ vanish except for dimension vectors associated to simple representations and (possibly) pure D0-branes.
 Since pure D0-branes do not contribute to the flow tree formula for Chern vectors associated to torsion-free sheaves, we were able to compute the index $\Omega(\vec N,\vec \zeta)$ for a large variety of Chern vectors, and successfully match with results obtained by combining the blow-up and wall-crossing formulae.
 It would be very interesting to see if our method can be extended to torsion sheaves (i.e. D2-D0 brane bound states), and provide a new way of computing Gopakumar-Vafa invariants on these surfaces, some which are not toric.